The Value of Slow

-The disarms we were shown over the weekend were done very slowly.
+The disarms he taught were done very slowly.
 They worked 100% by pure technique, not muscle or speed.
 Not only that, when my partner did it to me - and I was working with a kid - and I did my best to resist, he was still able to get the disarm without the help of muscle or speed.

 Even at slow speed, with proper technique, it worked like a charm.
 Not only that - usually, when working disarms, they typically have some element of pain involved, and after a while, your hands get torn up.
-Not this weekend - I barely got a single bruise and my hands and wrists didn't hurt at all!
+That seminar was an exception; I barely got a single bruise and my hands and wrists didn't hurt at all!

 It got me thinking about the nature of slow training.
 That is, proper technique should work slowly, if it's proper technique.
 It doesn't mean that speed and strength play no part - many core blocks we teach need to have speed as a force multiplier in order to work properly (specifically, one-handed blocks that aren't supported in any way).